-Jeff Bezos, CEO of Amazon and a frequent richest person in the world, made a home purchase making a new record for most expensive home sale.
+Jeff Bezos, CEO of Amazon and a frequently the person in the world, made a home purchase making a new record for most expensive home sale.
 The mansion, located in Beverly Hills, came at a cost of $165 million.

 It exceeds the previous record by $15 million.
 Lachlan Murdoch, an heir of the Murdoch fortune, purchased a home for $150 million last year.